 We can help you resolve many real estate disputes, including title issues, using either mediation or arbitration.
 These resolution techniques are often quicker and less costly than traditional litigation.
-Mediation or arbitration is not appropriate, however, if one party has been accused of criminal conduct.
 If the dispute involves complex legal issues, it might be best to consult an attorney with our firm and begin the process of litigation.

 Skilled real estate contract disputes lawyers